mmistakes/minimal-mistakes/_posts/2023-08-29-grpc-in-scala-with-fs2grpc-and-scalapb.md

 ---
-title: "Grpc in scala with Fs2Grpc and Scalapb."
+title: "Grpc in Scala with Fs2Grpc and Scalapb."
 date: 2023-08-29
 header:
   image: "/images/blog cover.jpg"
 tags: []
-excerpt: "Understand how to implement grpc in scala."
+excerpt: "Understand how to implement gRPC in Scala."
 toc: true
 toc_label: "In this article"
 ---